amatov/InstantaneousFlowTracker/examples/README.md

 That means `run_demo.m` cannot produce a real tracked-flow result as-is.
 What it *does* verify is that:
-- your MATLAB installation can load this repository's `.m` files without syntax errors,
+- your Matlab installation can load this repository's `.m` files without syntax errors,
 - the Image Processing Toolbox functions used here (`imread`, etc.) are available,